Texas has thirty-three of the known forty-seven known species of bats living in the state. Texas has more bat species than any other state.

 Lower Viewing Area Tour – This is where you can get an up-close view of this magnificent species.
-The lower viewing location is so close to the emergence that the flapping of the bat’s wings can be heard.
+The lower viewing location is so close to the emergence that the bat’s wings’ flapping can be heard.

 If you’ve ever wondered where to see these bats up close and personal, here’s the spot.

 The tours are conducted Thursday-Sunday, May through October.
 For the safety of the bats and visitors, only 70 people are allowed on this tour.
-An educational program is included on bats, with an emphasis on the species Tadarida brasiliensis Mexicana, the Mexican free-tailed bat.
+An educational program is included on bats, emphasizing the species Tadarida brasiliensis Mexicana, the Mexican free-tailed bat.

 The upper viewing area is best viewed in August and September when the bat emergence time is earlier and more light is present.

-In June the population is smaller because of breeding, but it returns to its average size by August.
+In June, the population is smaller because of breeding, but it returns to full size by August.